 Exploring the Pest side of Budapest, and a Jewish Heritage optional tour

 Divided by the Danube, Budapest is actually two cities — Buda and Pest.
 Today we’ll explore Pest, beginning with an inside visit to St. Stephen’s Basilica, as well as a tour of City Park, Heroes’ Square and neighboring Andrássy Avenue — a UNESCO World heritage Site lined with Renaissance palaces and homes — and a glimpse of the Parliament building, which you’ll explore in-depth tomorrow.
 This afternoon, take an optional Jewish Heritage tour that reveals the historic Jewish Quarter and local landmarks, or simply enjoy some leisure time to explore Budapest on your own.
-Cultural Connection: Back on the ship this evening, a folk music and dance show concludes your first night in Budapest in style.
+Back on the ship this evening, a folk music and dance show sets the mood for your Captain’s Gala & Farewell Dinner.

 Discover the largest Jewish community in eastern Europe during your stay in Budapest.
 This tour offers an illuminating look into the rich cultural, historical, and religious heritage of Hungary, with visits to Budapest’s Jewish Quarter, Dohány Synagogue — Europe’s largest — and more.